 A very common use case for the MapR Converged Data Platform is collecting and analyzing data from a variety of sources, including traditional relational databases.
 Until recently, data engineers would build an ETL pipeline that periodically walks the relational database and loads the data into files on the MapR cluster, then perform batch analytics on that data.

-In this week’s Whiteboard Walkthrough, Stephan Ewen, PMC member of Apache Flink and CTO of data Artisans, explains how to use savepoints, a unique feature in Apache Flink stream processing, to let you reprocess data, do bug fixes, deal with upgrades, and do A/B testing.
+In this week’s Whiteboard Walkthrough, Stephan Ewen, PMC member of Apache Flink and CTO of data Artisans, describes a valuable capability of Apache Flink stream processing: grouping events together that were ob

 Blog Sign Up

 Sign up and get the top posts from each week delivered to your inbox every Friday!